SnapRAID was created following the Unix philosophy: Write programs that do one thing and do it well.

 It uses all the possible storage techniques to ensure to always keep consistent redundancy even after critical interruptions.

 The third design principle was efficiency.
-It's a native C application highly optimized using all the possible OS services to ensure the maximum throughput of your disk array.
+It's a native C application highly optimized to ensure maximum throughput of your disk array.